beatrizsmerino/interview-technical-aptitude-test/companies/walters-people/practice/README.md

-# Walters People / Ejercicio NUXT ISID
+# Walters People / Exercise NUXT ISID

 ## Description

-En este documento encontrarás la información de tu prueba técnica para el puesto de **Desarrollador Front-end** en **ISID**.
+In this document you will find the information of your technical test for the **Front-end Developer** position at **ISID**.

-- [x] Instalación de Nuxt v.2.
+- [x] Nuxt v.2 installation.
-- [x] Conexión API con Axios.
+- [x] API connection with Axios.
-- [x] Almacenar datos en Vuex.
+- [x] Storing data in Vuex.
-- [x] Mostrado de datos.
+- [x] Data display.
-- [x] Componentes reutilizables.
+- [x] Reusable components.
-- [x] Refactorización de código.
+- [x] Code refactoring.

-1. Instalación de Nuxt v.2.
+1. Nuxt v.2 installation.
-Crear un proyecto con el framework de Vue, **Nuxt**, en su versión 2.
+Create a project with the Vue framework, **Nuxt**, in its version 2.

-2. Conexión API con Axios.
+2. API connection with Axios.
-Deberás realizar una conexión API con la librería **Axios**.
-Te damos libertad de utilizar cualquier API con la que te sientas cómod@.
-No obstante, te dejamos la siguiente URL una API de datos de usuario ficticios: [https://jsonplaceholder.typicode.com/users/](https://jsonplaceholder.typicode.com/users/)
+You will need to make an API connection to the **Axios** library.
+You are free to use any API you are comfortable with.
+However, we leave you the following URL for a fictitious user data API: [https://jsonplaceholder.typicode.com/users/](https://jsonplaceholder.typicode.com/users/)

-3. Almacenamiento en Vuex.
+3. Storing data in Vuex.
-Instala la librería **Vuex** y almacena en su store todos los datos de usuario recibidos en la API.
+Installs the **Vuex** library and stores in its store all user data received in the API.

-4. Mostrado de datos.
+4. Data display.
-Muestra los datos de usuarios desde la store en una tabla generada con la librería de CSS **Element UI**.
+Displays user data from the store in a table generated with the CSS library **Element UI**.

-5. Componentes reutilizables.
+5. Reusable components.
-Crea un componente reutilizable **Button**.
+Create a reusable **Button** component.
-Deberás crear con el dos instancias.
-Un "editar" y un "eliminar".
+You will have to create two instances with it.
+An "edit" and a "delete".
-La tabla (punto 4) deberá tener una columna llamada **“Acciones”** en el que utilizarás estas instancias.
+The table (point 4) should have a column called **"Actions "** in which you will use these instances.

-6. Refactorización de código.
+6. Code refactoring.
-Explica brevemente **cómo refactorizarías** el siguiente código.
+Briefly explain **how you would refactor** the following code.

 ![Exercise 6](./README/prueba_tecnica_ISID-exercise-6.png)